Tourism in Denmark: Cuisine

-The new Danish cuisine - part of the new Nordic cuisine movement - has gathered international attention in the new millennium as an inspiring, high quality gourmet cuisine with several acclaimed restaurants.
-The most popular restaurants of this particular cuisine is primarily located in the Copenhagen area such as Noma, Geranium, Restaurant AOC, Den Røde Cottage and many others.
-Important provincial restaurants serving a new Danish cuisine, includes Ti Trin Ned in Fredericia and Ruths Gourmet in Skagen.
+The new Danish cuisine – part of the new Nordic cuisine movement – has gathered international attention in the new millennium as an inspiring, high quality gourmet cuisine with several acclaimed restaurants.
+The most popular restaurants of this particular cuisine are primarily located in the Copenhagen area such as Noma, Geranium, Restaurant AOC, Den Røde Cottage and many others.
+Important provincial restaurants serving a new Danish cuisine includes Ti Trin Ned in Fredericia and Ruths Gourmet in Skagen.

 Apart from the new Danish cuisine, Denmark has an increasing number of high quality gourmet restaurants serving an international cuisine that has also attracted international attention.
-Many restaurants in the Copenhagen area has been awarded Michelin stars and in 2015, restaurants in Aarhus were the first provincial spots to receive this highly acclaimed rating.
-Many other restaurants throughout the country figures in other important food guides, including the Nordic White Guide.
+Many restaurants in the Copenhagen area have been awarded Michelin stars and in 2015, restaurants in Aarhus were the first provincial spots to receive this highly acclaimed rating.
+Many other restaurants throughout the country figure in other important food guides, including the Nordic White Guide.

-The usual everyday fare of traditional Danish food for the citizens, comprise a lunch of smørrebrød on thinly sliced rye bread.
+The usual everyday fare of traditional Danish food for the citizens, comprises a lunch of smørrebrød on thinly sliced rye bread.
 On occasion, the sandwiches are richly garnished with onion rings, radish slices, cucumbers, tomato slices, parsley, remoulade or mayonnaise among others.
 For elaborate lunch meals, it is custom that it starts with seafood, usually fish such as marinated herring, smoked mackerel or eel, shrimp, or breaded plaice filets with remoulade, after which it moves on with meat such as slices of roast pork or beef, frikadeller (meat balls), hams and liver pâté.
-The meal is often accompanied by beer, on occasion also shots of ice-cold snaps or akvavit.
-In the evening, hot meals are usually served.
-Traditional dishes include battered and fried fish, roast pork with red cabbage, pot-roast chicken, and pork chops.
+The meal is often accompanied by beer and on occasions, shots of ice-cold snaps or akvavit are also served.
+In the evening, hot meals are usually served which include traditional dishes such as battered and fried fish, roast pork with red cabbage, pot-roast chicken, and pork chops.
 Game is sometimes served in the autumn.
 Steaks are increasingly popular.

 Transport

 Air

 Copenhagen Airport is the largest airport in Scandinavia.
-The airport is located at Kastrup, 8 km from central Copenhagen.
+It is located at Kastrup, 8 km from central Copenhagen.
 It is connected by train to Copenhagen Central Station and beyond as well as to Malmö and other towns in Sweden.

-For the west of the country, the major airport is Billund although both Aarhus, Aalborg, and Karup have smaller airports with regular connections to Copenhagen.
+For the west of the country, the major airport is Billund although Aarhus, Aalborg, and Karup also have smaller airports with regular connections to Copenhagen.